 You May Not Like The 2019 Cadillac CT6 If...

 Beyond the uncertainty of the CT6’s future, the Cadillac brand in general still lacks the panache and prestige that come with Mercedes-Benz, BMW, Audi and Lexus.
 Where its rivals begin with a V6 and readily offer V8s or even a V12, the CT6 starts at a 4-cylinder and only goes to a V6 for all but the limited-run CT6-V.

 All CT6 models get a 10-speed automatic transmission for 2019, up from the previous 8-speed.
 Though this model’s future is hazy, there is a forthcoming CT6-V high-performance variant and the only model to offer a V8.
 Reservations for this limited-run version have already sold out.
 As of this writing, there is no 2019 CT6 plug-in hybrid model.

-Cadillac's 2018 CT6 offers a uniquely styled interior, distinct from its German and Japanese rivals, yet boasting the tasteful blend of wood, fine leather, and metallic and carbon-fiber trim expected in a car in this class.
+Cadillac’s CT6 offers a uniquely styled interior, distinct from its German and Japanese rivals, yet boasting the tasteful blend of wood, fine leather and metallic and carbon-fiber trim expected in a car in this class.
 The 8.0-inch configurable instrument cluster on lower-end models gets replaced by a 12-inch screen in Premium Luxury and Platinum models, which combines with the standard 10.2-inch CUE touch-screen infotainment system to give the CT6 an oh-so-modern "glass cockpit."
-The comfortably supportive front seats are matched by an equally accommodating rear bench that offers an "executive" option, complete with recline and massage functions.
+The supportive and comfortable front seats are matched by an equally accommodating rear bench.
+For further indulgence of rear-seat passengers, the CT6 offers an "executive" option, complete with recline and massage functions.